Kenesaw Mountain Landis: Black Sox scandal

 Baseball had for some time been living uneasily in the knowledge that bribes were being offered by gamblers, and that some players were accepting them.
 The players knew it was going on, and the owners knew it was going on.
-But more important, the players knew that the owners knew—and they knew the owners were doing nothing about it for fear of a scandal that might damage organized baseball.
+But more important, the players knew that the owners knew — and they knew the owners were doing nothing about it for fear of a scandal that might damage organized baseball.
 Under such conditions it quite obviously did not pay to be honest.

-The 1919 World Series between the Chicago White Sox and Cincinnati Reds was much anticipated, as the nation attempted to return to normalcy in the postwar period.
-Baseball had seen a surge of popularity during the 1919 season, which set several attendance records.
+The 1919 World Series between the Chicago White Sox and Cincinnati Reds was much anticipated as the nation attempted to return to normalcy in the postwar period.
+Baseball's popularity had surged during the 1919 season, and several MLB attendance records were set.
 The powerful White Sox, with their superstar batter "Shoeless Joe" Jackson and star pitchers Eddie Cicotte and Claude "Lefty" Williams, were believed likely to defeat the less-well-regarded Reds.
-To the surprise of many, the Reds defeated the White Sox, five games to three (during 1919–21, the World Series was a best-of-nine affair).
+To the surprise of many, the Reds beat the White Sox five games to three (from 1919 to 1921, the World Series was a best-of-nine affair).

-Rumors that the series was fixed began to circulate after gambling odds against the Reds winning dropped sharply before the series began, and gained more credibility after the White Sox lost four of the first five games.
+Rumors that the series was fixed began to circulate after gambling odds against the Reds winning dropped sharply before the series began and gained more credibility after the White Sox lost four of the first five games.
 Cincinnati lost the next two games, and speculation began that the Reds were losing on purpose to extend the series and increase gate revenues.
-However, Cincinnati won Game Eight, 10–5, to end the series, as Williams lost his third game (Cicotte lost the other two).
+However, Cincinnati won Game Eight 10–5 to end the series, as Williams lost his third game (Cicotte lost the other two).
 After the series, according to Gene Carney, who wrote a book about the scandal, "there was more than the usual complaining from those who had bet big on the Sox and lost".